siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 ==========================

-This tutorial walks you through using SC's Python-based floorplanning API to create a full floorplan for the ZeroSoC.
-ZeroSoC is a simple system-on-chip designed to demonstrate SiliconCompiler’s capabilities for driving an end-to-end design flow.
+This tutorial walks you through using SC's Python-based floorplanning API to create a full floorplan for the ZeroSoC, a simple system-on-chip meant to demonstrate SiliconCompiler’s end-to-end design capabilities.

 .. image:: _images/zerosoc.png

-[TODO: regenerate image with up-to-date ZeroSoC]

 ZeroSoC is based on a subset of the IP used in the open-source `OpenTitan SoC
 <https://github.com/lowrisc/opentitan>`_.
 It includes: